TERMS AND CONDITIONS OF BAYREUTHER FESTSPIELE GMBH FOR ONLINE INSTANT PURCHASES (“ONLINE INSTANT-PURCHASE TICKETS”)

 12a.
 Pandemic-related special provisions

 12a.3.
-In order to protect the health of BF employees as well as other participants and visitors to the Bayreuth Festival, BF is entitled, at its reasonable discretion and regardless of the applicable statutory, regulatory and official requirements, to impose hygiene standards with associated rules of conduct such as, in particular, the wearing of a nose and mouth covering, including the requirement to wear such a mask (e.g., FFP2) in the admission and exterior area of the event site as well as during the Performance or concert itself, compliance with distancing and walking routes (one-way regulations) or the use of disinfectants as well as the associated safety measures to allow visitors to remain in the Festspielhaus and its adjoining buildings, with the user of the admission ticket being obliged to comply with these.
+In order to protect the health of BF employees as well as other participants and visitors to the Bayreuth Festival, BF is entitled, at its reasonable discretion and regardless of the applicable statutory, regulatory and official requirements, to impose hygiene standards with associated rules of conduct, such as, in particular, the wearing of a face covering (mask), including the requirement to wear such a mask (e.g., FFP2) – both in the admission and exterior area of the event site and during the performance or concert itself – compliance with distancing and walking routes (one-way regulations), or the use of disinfectants, as well as the associated safety measures to allow visitors to remain in the Festspielhaus and its adjoining buildings, and the user of the admission ticket is obliged to comply with these.

 12a.4.
 Special provisions apply to both the personalisation (6.) of the admission tickets and in connection with admission (11.)